For a step by step guide, please refer to our downloadable document at the bottom of this page.

 The standard recommended dose of FFP, FP or Cryo-S for management of coagulopathies is 10-30ml/kg.
 The patient’s coagulation should be closely monitored as the required dose may be more or less than the standard dose.
 To manage hypoalbuminaemia, the recommended dose is 30ml/kg given as a continuous rate infusion.
 Higher rates are typically associated with greater increases in albumin.
 Patients should be monitored closely for signs of over infusion.

-Blood typing prior to administration should be standard procedure in cases where red cells are required at a later date.
+Blood typing prior to administration of plasma products should be standard procedure in cases where red cells may be required at a later date.
 Cross matching is not required prior to plasma administration unless dogs have received multiple plasma transfusions in the past and reactions have been recorded.

 Our transfusion monitoring record can be found at the bottom of this page.
 We recommend you print and use this during the transfusion.